 ESL teaching opportunities are available in public schools, adult education programs and company training programs.
 Educational requirements for each career can vary by type and by state, where licensure is mandatory.
 If you think an ESL teaching job may be right for you, Eduational-Portal.com has valuable information that can help you make your education and career decisions.

 Educational programs are often designed to address the specific needs of aspiring teachers who wish to teach in the U.S. or of those who wish to teach abroad.
 To teach English learners in foreign countries, a bachelor's degree and graduation from a short-term certificate program may be the only requirements for a job.

 Career opportunities in ESL teaching in the U.S. include public schools, adult and higher education.
-These positions can be obtained after completing a bachelor's or master's degree in the field.
+These positions can be obtained after completing a bachelor's or master's degree in the field; a graduate degree is the minimum requirement for teachers in colleges and universities.
 Some professionals pursue careers in academic research.
 Requirements for how to pursue ESL teaching careers at each of these levels are outlined on the website of the field's main professional organization, Teachers of English to Speakers of Other Languages, Inc.